ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Shadow Domain**<sup>(GTD)</sup>
 Clerics of the Sacred Flame know that life is at all times a balance between the light and the dark.
 Most clerics uphold the flame, whose divine purpose is to hold back the darkness, and offer guidance to those who pass on.
 Clerics of the Shadow Do- main are in tune with the dark side of the divine.
 They stand to balance all things, practicing the powers of shadow against their enemies.
 They know that not all deserve the light, and so sending foul horrors to the shadows is their form of righteous justice.
 ## Craftsman
 *Craftsmen are virtuoso artisans and genius inventors.
 Not content merely creating masterwork pieces of weapons and armor, they invent and engineer ingenious devices and singularly deadly weapons.
 Artisans of all types are an integral part of every culture: buildings must be erected, pots must be sent to the kiln, tools must be forged.
 Despite their pervasiveness, master craftsmen are still as rare as they are prized.
-These artisans, creators, and inventors can smith items of mythic quality, and can solve most any problem simply by using the right tool and the appropriate amount of force. (**Source: Valda’s Spire of Secrets**)*
+These artisans, creators, and inventors can smith items of mythic quality, and can solve most any problem simply by using the right tool and the appropriate amount of force. (**Source: Valda’s Spire of Secrets**)* Is this worth it to have?
+Appaarently it can be pretty weak or generic

 *Adventuring craftsmen come in many varieties, but nearly all leverage their advanced knowledge of metallurgy, smelting, and construction to forge arms and armor rarely seen, even by other adventurers.
 The smiths test their schematics and designs themselves, building prototypes and experimental gear that can later be refined into mass-produced items.*